An introduction to classic French garden pots, planters, urns, and olive jars

 1) Anduze Urns - timeless, elegant

-Anduze urns come in a variety of distinctive colors.
-Through Chez Pluie it is possible to find antique or vintage Anduze urns, or to order an artisan-made pot glazed in your preferred color.
-The bespoke Anduze urn pictured above has a natural antique finish, and can be made to order through Chez Pluie.
+Anduze urns are available in an array of distinctive colors, offering versatility to suit any setting.
+At Chez Pluie, you can discover antique or vintage Anduze urns, or commission an artisan-made pot glazed in your preferred hue.
+The bespoke Anduze urn pictured above features a natural antique finish and can be custom-ordered through Chez Pluie, blending timeless craftsmanship with your unique style.

 Biot-style jars made in Anduze

-Above is a Biot-style jar made in Anduze and currently available for purchase online at Chez Pluie.
-These jars are custom made by artisans in Anduze.
+Pictured above is a Biot-style jar crafted in Anduze, currently available for purchase online at Chez Pluie.
+These jars are custom-made by skilled artisans in Anduze, combining traditional craftsmanship with timeless design to create pieces that are both functional and decorative.

 2. Biot Jars - the French olive jar